-Enterotypes are categories of microbiome based on the predominant bacterial community living in your gut.
+Microbiome types are based on the predominant bacterial community living in your gut.
 These clusters are most likely influenced by long-term eating habits, as well as pharmaceutical drugs like antibiotics according to research.

-- Enterotypes are clusters of dominant bacterial communities.
+- Microbiome types are clusters of dominant bacterial communities.

-- Long-term diet and drugs are believed to influence enterotype the most.
+- Long-term diet and drugs are believed to have the most influence.

 - Prevotella-dominance is associated with carbohydrate consumption.